 - Embedding model: OpenAI text-embedding-3-small

-RAG benchmark methodology
+RAG chunk size benchmark methodology

 This study was specifically designed to evaluate the performance of Retrieval-Augmented Generation (RAG) systems.
 To test RAG’s ability to retrieve and generate accurate and relevant information from a vector database, we prepared a dataset based on CNN News articles and formulated questions.
 The tests focused on examining the impact of critical parameters such as chunk size and embedding models.